dgaydukov/cert-aws/README.md

 ### TODO
-* mount file gateway to ec2 the same way we are mounting efs
-* elb with auto-scaling group
 * condtitions in cloudformation template
 * cloudformation with s3 policies
-* lambda in private vpc (or not in vpc) access internet
+* elb with auto-scaling group
+* close some url pattern (/internal) on elb level (by SG, allow only from inside vpc)
 * ec2/elb healthcheck based on json value (status: up)
 * turn on vpc/subnet/eni flow logs and view it
 * install & use wireshark